 A course designed for the automotive student or practicing automotive technician.
-Areas of study will include engine air/fuel requirements, tanks and lines, evaporative controls, fuel pumps and filters, air cleaners, carburetion, electronic engine management and electronic fuel injection systems.
+Areas of study will include engine air/fuel requirements, tanks and lines, evaporative controls, fuel pumps and filters, air cleaners, electronic engine management and electronic fuel injection systems.
 Emphasis is given to emission control and electronic engine management systems.
 Practice is provided with live service and repair in the automotive laboratory.
 A course fee will apply.

-Engine Repair (2-6)
+AUTO 115 F Engine Repair (2-6) 5 Credits